French football bribery scandal: Trial

 The trial into the bribery scandal took place in Valenciennes beginning in March 1995.
 During the trial, Bernès and Eydelie both admitted to corruption, and both blamed Tapie for the incident.
-Bernès claimed that the club used bribery for matches five to six times a season.
+Bernès alleged during the trial that bribery was used by the club five to six times a season.
 Eydelie received a reduced playing ban for testifying against Tapie.
 Tapie admitted to lying, but he claimed that it was in good faith.
 He also said that the bribe money had come from their Champions League final ticket income.

 The trial's verdict was delivered on 15 May 1995.
-Tapie was sentenced to over two years in prison; eight months of the sentence was for match fixing and another eighteen months for fraud in the club's accounts.
+Tapie was sentenced to over two years in prison; eight months of the sentence was for match-fixing and another eighteen months for fraud in the club's accounts.
 Tapie was also fined ₣20,000.
 Tapie served six months before being given a conditional release.

 Bernès, Eydelie, Robert and Burruchaga were all given prison sentences.
 Eydelie was given a one-year sentence, Burruchaga and Robert were given six-month suspended sentences, and Bernès was given a two-year suspended sentence and a fine.